FallenDeity/discord.py-masterclass/docs/error-handling.md

 ![Showcase](assets/error-handling/3.png){ align=left }

 !!! warning "Warning"
     Make sure to load your cogs otherwise commands will not be registered to bot and there will be no response.
-To load cogs, use the [Bot.load_extension](https://discordpy.readthedocs.io/en/stable/ext/commands/api.html?#discord.ext.commands.Bot.load_extension) method.
+To load cogs, use the [Bot.load_extension][discord.ext.commands.Bot.load_extension] method.

     ```py
     await bot.load_extension("cogs.example")